Loredana Groza

-Loredana Groza (born 10 June 1970) or mononymously Loredana is a Romanian singer.
+Loredana Groza (born 10 June 1970), also known mononymously as Loredana, is a Romanian singer.
 She is known for continuously reinventing herself and for approaching numerous music styles throughout her discography, ranging from pop to traditional music and manele.
 In 1987, Groza released her debut single "Bună seara, iubito" ("Good Evening, Love!"), which—even though it was banned and censored in Romania for alleged inappropriate lyrics—became successful and one of her signature songs.
 Her album of the same name would go on to sell 1.5 million copies, making it the best-selling record of all time in Romania.
 Over the years, Groza released several acclaimed albums and hit songs, including "Apa" in 2012, which reached number two on the native Airplay 100 chart.
 The singer was a coach on the Romanian version of the televised competition The Voice for its first seven seasons.